Annabellarooskie/JiraInsightPS/ReadMe.md

 ## Abstract

 Provides a PowerShell interface to Jira Insight add-on.
-Currently only the get functionality is available.
+Currently only the get functionality is available and the objects returned only contain the attributes and their values.
 There are a few steps to making your connection to insight more enjoyable:

 *You will need a Windows credential manager module called Vault, which is a dependancy module.
 Install and import. https://github.com/LastMisadventure/Vault